mapbiomas/brazil-soil/soil_30m_landsat/collection_02beta/README.md

 4. **Open the Scripts in GEE**:
    * Open the GEE Code Editor and create a new script.
-   * Copy the contents of the desired script from the `carbon`, `texture`, or `covariate` subdirectory into the GEE Code Editor.
+   * Copy the contents of the desired script from the `carbon`, `texture`, or `covariates` subdirectory into the GEE Code Editor.

 5. **Run the Script**:
    * Follow the instructions provided in the script to run it and generate the desired maps.